manjaro/pacman-mirrors/docs/index.md

 Pacman-mirrors downloads the lastest available status from [http://repo.manjaro.org](http://repo.manjaro.org).
 These data is always used during mirrorlist generation to ensure that you connected to a mirror which is up-to-date for your selected branch.
 Should you decide to temporarily switch branches you will still connect to an up-to-date mirror.

 ## IMPORTANT TO REMEMBER
-It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman-mirrors -Syy*.
+It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman -Syy*.

 ## YEE BE WARNED: Deprecated arguments
 -g, \--generate
 :   The argument is deprecated in favor of **-f/--fasttrack**

 -y, \--sync